 The Academy Award nominations will be announced Jan.
 22, making it one of the high holy days for movie zealots and awards season trackers.
 The only sure thing in a year rich with fresh and diverse films is that there will be egregious snubs and welcome surprises.

-Alfonso Cuaron’s “Roma,” now on Netflix, could become the first foreign language film to win a best picture Oscar.
+Alfonso Cuaron’s “Roma,” now on Netflix, could become the first foreign-language film to win the best picture Oscar.
 I expect it to lead the best picture nominees, along with “A Star is Born,” Spike Lee’s “BlacKkKlansman,” Yorgos Lanthimos’s “The Favourite” and Peter Farrelly’s “Green Book,” which got a big boost with its win at the Golden Globes.

 Now that the Academy of Motion Picture Arts and Sciences can nominate as many as 10 films for best picture, additional nominees may include director Barry Jenkins’s critically lauded “If Beale Street Could Talk,” Ryan Coogler’s groundbreaking Black Panther,” Adam McKay’s “Vice” and “Bohemian Rhapsody,” a weak contender but one with momentum after its surprise Golden Globe win.

 Even though 2018 was banner year for women filmmakers, it’s a pretty good bet that not one will be among the five nominees for best director, even though Lynne Ramsay (“You Were Never Really Here”), Debra Granik (“Leave No Trace") and Marielle Heller (“Can You Ever Forgive Me?”) captured some critics’ year-end awards.